Key Takeaways

 "A person who makes an agreement with an employer... not to compete with the employer after the employment relationship has been terminated, shall be permitted to engage in the same business as that conducted by the former employer..."

-In plain English: Oklahoma law specifically allows you to work in your field after leaving a job, even if you signed an agreement saying otherwise.
+In plain English: Oklahoma law specifically allows you to work in your field after leaving a job, even if you signed an agreement saying otherwise, subject to the statute's customer-solicitation carveout and other separate legal duties.

 This makes Oklahoma one of the most employee-friendly states in the country when it comes to non-competes.
 While many states enforce "reasonable" non-competes, Oklahoma has chosen a different path — one that prioritizes worker mobility and economic freedom over employer control.
 If you're an employer trying to protect your business interests, you need a different approach than non-competes.